Blaze, shots heard from prison in Iran capital amid protests | Law-Order

 The official said that the ''situation is completely under control'' and that firefighters were extinguishing the flames.
 Later, Tehran prosecutor Ali Salehi said that ''peace'' had returned to the prison and that the unrest was not related to the protests which have swept the country for four weeks.

 Footage of the blaze circulated online.
-Videos showed shots ringing out as plumes of smoke engulfed the sky in Tehran amid the sound of an alarm.
+Videos showed shots ringing out as plumes of smoke rose into the sky amid the sound of an alarm.
+A protest broke out on the street soon after, with many chanting ''Death to the Dictator!'' — a reference to Supreme Leader Ayatollah Ali Khamenei — and burning tires, circulating videos showed.

 Witnesses said that police blocked roads and highways to Evin prison and that at least three strong explosions were heard coming from the area.
 Traffic was heavy along major motorways near the prison, which is in the north of the capital, and many people honked to show their solidarity with protests.